bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialogs.rst

 PrimeFaces JSF Component Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|ivy| bundles the JSF component library
+Axon Ivy bundles the JSF component library
 `PrimeFaces <http://primefaces.org/>`__, an open source JSF component library developed by Prime Teknoloji.
 It provides a collection of mostly visual components (widgets).
 JSF programmers use these in addition to the small set of